Brandon-Lanier/launchdarkly-java-poc/README.md

 2. On the command line, run `./gradlew run` (or, on Windows, `gradlew run`).

-You should see the message `"Feature flag qr_code is <true/false> for this context"`.
+You should see these messages:
+`"Feature flag qr_code is <true/false> for Java-User"` `"Feature flag background-color is <flag-variation> for Java-User"`

-You can login to the LaunchDarkly app and turn the flag on and off for the "java-test-user" target.
+You can login to the LaunchDarkly app and turn the QR flag on and off for the "java-test-user" target.
+You can also change which background-color is being served to this user by adding "java-test-user" to whichever color variation you choose.